Contract Law - An Introduction

 by John Bandler

-Contract law is a fascinating area that mixes law, business, and personal, and affects every one of us.
-This brief article introduces the basic concepts of a contract, and explores applications for individuals, organizations, cybersecurity, privacy, and information systems.
+Contract law mixes law, business, and personal.
+It affects us all.
+We introduce basic concepts of a contract, and explore how it applies for individuals, organizations, cybersecurity, privacy, and information systems.

 A contract is an enforceable agreement